Book

-Where to Shoot Great Photos in Big Bear Lake
+How to Shoot Great Photos in Big Bear Lake: Part 1

 Golden Hour

 I’m sure you’ve at least heard of it.
 Golden Hour is thought to be the ideal time for photography.
 It includes the hour after sunrise and the hour before sunset.
 Photographers prefer shooting during these times because of the softer lighting and warm, inviting feeling.
-You'll want to try to have the entire photo well lit so your photo it’s mismatched with bright and dark.
+But, you'll want to try to have the entire scene lit so your photo isn't mismatched with bright and dark.

 High Noon Harshness